-- Always keep your pistol pointed in a safe direction, which is usually up, down, or downrange. - b) Always keep your finger off of the trigger until you are ready to shoot. - Always keep your pistol unloaded until you are on a firing line and have been instructed to LOAD AND MAKE READY.
+- a) Always keep your pistol pointed in a safe direction.
+On shooting ranges, a safe direction is usually up, down, or downrange. - b) Always keep your finger off the trigger until you are ready to shoot.

+Always keep your pistol unloaded until you are on a firing line and have been instructed to LOAD AND MAKE READY